Rain Dogs: Composition and recording

 Rain Dogs was the first time that Waits worked with guitarist Marc Ribot, who was impressed by Waits' unusual studio presence.
 Ribot said, "Rain Dogs was my first major label type recording, and I thought everybody made records the way Tom makes records. ...
 I've learned since that it's a very original and individual way of producing.
 As producer apart from himself as writer and singer and guitar player he brings in his ideas, but he's very open to sounds that suddenly and accidentally occur in the studio.
 I remember one verbal instruction being, 'Play it like a midget's bar mitzvah.'"
 Ribot also recalls how the band would not rehearse the songs before going to record; rather, Waits would play them the songs on an acoustic guitar in the studio.
 "He had this ratty old hollow body, and he would spell out the grooves.
 It wasn't a mechanical kind of recording at all.
 He has a very individual guitar style he sort of slaps the strings with his thumb ...
 He let me do what I heard, there was a lot of freedom.
 If it wasn't going in a direction he liked, he'd make suggestions.
 But there's damn few ideas I've had which haven't happened on the first or second take."

-The album marks the first time Waits recorded with guitarist Keith Richards of the Rolling Stones.
+It also marks Waits' first recording with the Rolling Stones's Keith Richards, who played on "Big Black Mariah", "Union Square" and "Blind Love".
+Waits later contributed vocals and piano to the Rolling Stones album Dirty Work.
+Richards cowrote "That Feel" on Waits' Bone Machine (1992) and played on several tracks on Bad as Me (2011).
 Waits said, "There was something in there that I thought he would understand.
 I picked out a couple of songs that I thought he would understand and he did.
 He's got a great voice and he's just a great spirit in the studio.
 He's very spontaneous, he moves like some kind of animal.
 I was trying to explain 'Big Black Mariah' and finally I started to move in a certain way and he said, 'Oh, why didn't you do that to begin with?
 Now I know what you're talking about.'
 It's like animal instinct."

-According to Barney Hoskyns, the album's general theme of "the urban dispossessed" was inspired in part by Martin Bell's 1984 documentary Streetwise, to which Waits had been asked to contribute music.
+According to Barney Hoskyns, the album's general theme of "the urban dispossessed" was inspired in part by Martin Bell's 1984 documentary Streetwise, to which Waits had contributed music.